 What is Spatial Computing?

-It is not a new term.
-Simon Greenwold defined it in 2023 as human interaction with computers where the machine-generated objects integrate into the real world and spaces along with real things and humans can perform physical actions, pinch, and move head and body to give input.
-Today, immersive technologies like Augmented Reality (AR), Virtual Reality (VR), Extended Reality (XR), computer vision, and AI are thriving.
-In the world of spatial computing, all these work in beautiful synchronicity in an attempt to create a different reality that makes you feel you are in your device itself.
+In 2023, Simon Greenworld defined the term as human interaction with computers where the machine-generated objects integrate into the real world and spaces along with real things, and humans can perform physical actions, pinch, and move head and body to give input.
+AR, VR, XR, computer vision, and AI are thriving today.
+In spatial Computing, all these work in beautiful synchronicity.
+It creates a different reality that makes it feel real.

 You don’t have to interact with the hardware or any other device; that’s where AR/VR/MR and other features like AI and computer vision all play their important roles in helping you do everything with simple gestures like the movement of hands or your vision.
 But from the POV of technicalities, it’s more challenging than it seems.
 A huge amount of computation power and top-notch execution is needed to make it all happen while the user doesn’t feel any inconsistencies.